-What better way to mark International Women’s day than to highlight and celebrate the array of female authors turning up the male-dominated literary scene!
-It the women writers that we can relate to, who tell us that everything will be just fine.
-Our twenties can be a time of unnerving confusion and frankly, inner turmoil, and there’s no better feeling than knowing you are not alone.
-Spruce up your 2020 reading list with these empowering female authors.
+There is an array of female authors turning up the male-dominated literary scene!
+Even more so, we can relate to these women writers who tell us that everything will be just fine.
+Our twenties and thirties can be a time of unnerving confusion and frankly, inner turmoil, and there’s no better feeling than knowing you are not alone.
+These books tackle quarter-life crisis topics from the perspective of women authors.
+Spruce up your reading list with these empowering female authors.

 Such a Fun Age by Kiley Reid